pSpaces/Programming-with-Spaces/guide.md

 To make a space accessible to other applications, the space must be part of a space repository and that repository must be associated to at least one gate.
 The above figure illustrates these concepts with an example.
 Applications are represented as rounded boxes.
 The `server` application coordinates an application `app` which offers an interface to monitor the `sensor` of a device and control its `actuator`.
 The application `server` has three spaces (denoted with ovals): `information`, `commands` and `data`.
 The spaces `information` and `commands` belong to the uppermost repository (denoted with a dashed oval) is accessible though gate `gate1`.
 This is the gate that the `app` uses to retrieve information from the sensor and to insert new commands.
 The space `command` is also part to the bottom repository, which has a gate `gate2`.
 This gate is used by the `sensor` to provide raw data to the `server` and by the `actuator` to obtain new commands from the `server`.

+A space can be dynamically associated to none to several repositories.
+The notion of repository eases the management and sharing of access points (gates) to spaces.
+A space that is not associated to a repository can only be accesses by the application that created it.
+Associating a space with more than one repository is useful in scenarios like the above one, where some spaces need to be made available on two networks (say the Internet for `gate1` and a local network for `gate2`) where other spaces need to be confined to just one of the networks.
+Similar scenarios can arise if one wants to provide gates with different properties with respect to security or performance.

-Whenever possible, the data structure for space repositories should be named `SpaceRepository`.
-Space repositories should be equipped with one or more gates.
+The data structure for space repositories should be named `SpaceRepository`.
+A space repository can be dynamically associated to zero or more spaces, and a space can be associated to zero or more repositories.
+Similarly, a space repository can be associated with zero or more gates.
+A gate can be associated to zero or more repositories.

+Space repositories should support the following operations:
+- a constructor, with no parameters.
+- 'addSpace': this operation associates a space to the repository.
+- 'delSpace': this operation dissasociates a space from the repository.
+- 'addGate': this operation associates a gate to the repository.
+- 'delGate': this operation dissasociates a space from the repository.

+A gate is just an access point than application opens to provide access to the spaces it hosts.
 Each gate is specified by an URI with the following format:

 `<protocol>://<host>[:<port>][?<mode>]`

 where
 - `protocol` is the protocol used for the communication.
 The default value is `tcp`, and must be supported.
-- `host` is the name or ip address of the device where the space is located.
+- `host` is the name or ip address of the host where the space is located.
 - `port` is a port number.
 The default value is 31415.
 - `mode` specifies an interaction protocol (described below).
 The options are `KEEP`, `CONN`, `PUSH` and `PULL`.
 The default value is `KEEP`.